Oneo64/Oddarish-Dictionary/README.md

+# Overview
-Oddarish is the first and most successful conlang I have created.
+Oddarish is a North Germanic conlang based on Old West Norse, and also the first and most successful conlang I have created.
 I made this conlang for Oddarsveldi, a fictional kingdom in my worldbuilding project, Aldraheimr.

 Containing over 2000 words, it is usable in daily conversations, storytelling, and even poetry!